buildbot/buildbot/master/docs/developer/www-base-app.rst

 Routing
 ~~~~~~~

-AngularJS uses router to match URL and choose which page to display.
+AngularJS uses a router to match URLs and choose which page to display.
 The router we use is ``ui.router``.
 Menu is managed by guanlecoja-ui's glMenuProvider.
-Please look at ``ui.router``, and guanlecoja-ui documentation for details.
+Please look at ``ui.router`` and guanlecoja-ui documentation for details.

-Typically, a route registration will look like following example.
+Typically, a route registration will look like following example:

 .. code-block:: javascript